Food and Health

 Food is a daily need that all Mississippians have in common—we all need to eat, and most of us love to eat!
 But food choices also have a significant impact on health, from getting a breakfast boost that powers up our brains for a successful day to fighting heart disease.
 The MSU Extension Service strives to make sound, science-based information available and understandable to help Mississippians of all ages make positive decisions about their health and wellness.

-Extension is the home of the Office of Nutrition Education, which administers two federally funded nutrition education programs—the Expanded Food and Nutrition Education Program (EFNEP) and the Family Nutrition Program (FNP), known nationally as Supplemental Nutrition Assistance Program-Education (SNAP-ED).
+Extension is the home of the Office of Nutrition Education, which administers two federally funded nutrition education programs—the Expanded Food and Nutrition Education Program (EFNEP) and the Supplemental Nutrition Assistance Program-Education (SNAP-ED).

 Extension also offers the ServSafe training for personnel working in our state’s restaurants, school cafeterias, and food businesses.
 We also provide the TummySafe training for those working in child-care centers.